guardian/newsletters-nx/libs/newsletters-data-client/README.md

 The [newsletter migration tool](https://github.com/guardian/newsletters-migration-tool) is a utility for performing bulk updates on the newsletter data in s3.

-The migration tool has its own version of the `newsletterDataSchema` and associated function.
+The migration tool has its own version of the `newsletterDataSchema` and associated functions.
 Before using it in production, ensure it has been updated to match the versions used in this project.